minhnt02/My-Phishing-Case-AbBank/README.md

 </p>
 Simple, right 🤷?
 But quite effective.

-Right after 8 AM today (the employees' working hours), I proceeded to launch the final campaign.Not long after (about 5 minutes later), I received a connection back with 9 sessions.
+Right after 8 AM the next day (the employees' working hours), I proceeded to launch the final campaign.Not long after (about 5 minutes later), I received a connection back with 9 sessions.
 Yay🎉🎉🎉!
 <p align="center">
   <img src="https://github.com/user-attachments/assets/00926bbf-edc4-48d8-a430-a9aa4e4c416a">
 </p>